Job79/EasyTcp/README.md

 HenkTcp is a async, fast, simple tcp server/client library.
 HenkTcp is easy to use and can be used with strings, and byte arrays.
-It also support encryption, the encryption can be used with AES and the other symmetric algorithms(DES/TrippleDES).
+It also supports encryption, the encryption can be used with AES and the other symmetric algorithms(DES/TripleDES).

 # how do i use HenkTcp?